 As the primary architect of the Learning Commons and other campus facilities, Cogdell & Mendrala was familiar with the building designs throughout the campus.
 They were also acquainted with McNICHOLS® Aluminum Bar Grating.
 Frequently used as a flooring material, the product has evolved into creative applications for sunscreens and decorative features that conceal operating equipment.

 Ironically, a similar metal Bar Grating in varying anodized finishes was the answer to transforming the industrial look of the mechanical courtyard into a more aesthetically pleasing environment seen from the President’s Dining Hall.
-The anodized panels for this application varied from its natural hue to light to dark bronze were arranged creatively with function and aesthetics in mind.
+The anodized panels for this application varied from its natural hue to light to dark bronze.
+Creatively arranging them with both function and aesthetics in mind.

 The open area of the Aluminum Bar Grating allows air circulation necessary for the mechanical equipment to function.
 Additionally, the color and placement of the panels gave the arrangement of the varying metals a sculpture-like appearance when viewed from above.

-“Our concept was to create dimension and shadowing,” said Cogdell, noting that the panels were placed along a structural grid that extends across the courtyard and positioned in various angles and heights.
+"Our concept was to create dimension and shadowing," said Cogdell.
+Noting that the panels were placed along a structural grid that extends across the courtyard and positioned at various angles and heights.

 According to Mel Manor, Armstrong-campus Construction Project Manager, the Aluminum Bar Grating is a unique feature that blends well on campus.
 "The majority of the campus buildings have structural steel framing components, such as louvers and grating, which in some cases are exposed to view,” he said.
 “This is the first time bar grating has been utilized on campus for this application."